DeusDexa/Dexa-GT7-Logger/README.md

 * 📦 Reads live UDP packets from GT7 on port `33740`
 * ⛽ Reliably calculates **fuel consumption**, including pit stop handling
-* 🏎️ Logs lap times, positions, speed data, and more
+* 🏎️ Logs lap times, speed data, fuel consumption and more
 * 📉 Outputs as plain text or for further analysis in tools like Streamlit or Excel
 * 📂 Supports structured log file format
 * ✅ Tracks values like `fuel_start_of_lap`, `fuel_used`, `best_lap`, `total_time`, and other telemetry fields